AT HOME WORSHIP

 Just relax.
 God has a way of doing the most amazing things when we are willing to relax and have a little fun.

 So in conclusion, our church isn't taking a break from "doing church on Dec.
-24th & Dec.
-31st."
+29th or Jan.
+5TH."
 We are simply being the church a bit differently.
 We are praying the next few Sundays will be fun, challenging and refreshing!